Inflammatory Bowel Disease Clinical Trials

 The UPMC Inflammatory Bowel Disease (IBD) Center is involved in several clinical trials and registries in the areas of Crohn’s disease and ulcerative colitis.
 Current research projects open to patient participation include:

-- The use of methotrexate, an immunosuppressive medication, for the treatment of patients with ulcerative colitis.
+- Optimization of adalimumab for the treatment of patients with ulcerative colitis

-- A study of a new enema therapy for patients with left-sided ulcerative colitis.
+- A study of a new oral biologic agent for ulcerative colitis

 New studies are often added, so continue to check this page for additional opportunities.